mattiamerzi/vs.remote/README.md

 The sample project contains various elements that will surely help you implementing your own filesystem extension; there you'll find two filesystem implementation stubs:

- - InMemoryIndexedDictionaryFilesystem is a very basic, key-based, in-memory filesystem, backed by a ConcurrentDictionary
+ - `InMemoryIndexedDictionaryFilesystem` is a very basic, key-based, in-memory filesystem, backed by a `ConcurrentDictionary`
- - LocalFolderFilesystem is a path-based filesystem mapper for a local directory
+ - `LocalFolderFilesystem` is a path-based filesystem mapper for a local directory

-along with SampleAuthKeyAuthentication: a simple authentication mechanism that implements auth_key authentication and expiring tokens.
+along with `SampleAuthKeyAuthentication`: a simple authentication mechanism that implements auth_key authentication and expiring tokens.

-A sample usage of these classes can be found inside the Program.cs source file.
+A sample usage of these classes can be found inside the `Program.cs` source file.